-We sat down with one of our Product Designers, Josh, to find out all about product design, his favourite tools to use at work and one of his favourite product designs.
+Each month we’ll be lifting the lid on what it’s like to work at HeadBox.
+This month, we sat down with one of our Product Designers, Josh, to find out all about product design, his favourite tools to use at work and how he’s adapted to working from home.

 What is the role of a product designer?

 For me, a product designer’s role is all about:

 - Uncovering and defining real problems that are stopping users from reaching their goals

 - Prioritising these problems and crafting conscientious solutions that resonate with users

 Product designers should strive to build functional products that are a joy to use and easy to interact with.

 It’s their job to represent, ‘the voice of the user’ and help the wider team discover, understand and empathise with the target audience.
 If a team understands and cares for their audience, then this enables them to make better decisions and build a stronger product.

 In a nutshell, product designers are evidence-driven, creative and curious people who want nothing more than to make the world a tiny bit better than it was yesterday via their work.